 12. What different types of creditor are there and how are they paid off?

-Then come preferential creditors who are the employees (for holiday pay and up to four months' arrears of wages to a set maximum).
+Then come preferential creditors.
+These include the employees (for holiday pay and up to four months' arrears of wages to a set maximum).

 Last to be paid are the unsecured creditors.
 Trade creditors are usually unsecured.
-In only the very smallest liquidations (where floating charge assets are less than £10,000), will there be a nil return to unsecured creditors.
+Trade creditors may receive a nil return if floating charge assets are less than £10,000.

 13. How likely are my creditors to accept some form of voluntary arrangement?